envytools/envytools/docs/hw/memory/g80-vram.rst

 1. The address is split into the block index [high 24 bits], and the offset inside the block [low 8 bits].
 2. The block index is transformed to partition id and partition block index.
-   The process depends on whether the storage type is tiled or linear and the partition cycle selected.
+   The process depends on whether the storage type is blocklinear or pitch and the partition cycle selected.
 If compression is enabled, the tag cell index is also translated to partition tag bit index.
 3. [GT215+ only] The partition block index is translated into subpartition ID and subpartition block index.
 If compression is enabled, partition tag bit index is also translated to subpartition tag bit index.